hesturahmayani/hesturahmayani.github.io/index.md

 Her passion for teaching has led to her interest in learning and development.
 Her role as a teacher has significantly enhanced her leadership and communication skills while improving her ability to organize workflows and collaborate effectively within a team.

-Beyond her teaching career, she maintains a hobby as a content creator, specializing in mindfulness and meditation.
-This pursuit has deepened her passion for writing and content creation and expanded her knowledge of technical communication and instructional design.

 ## Portfolio
 My pedagogical expertise has grown along with my technical proficiency and strong analytical skills.
 I often help my colleagues with scheduling in Excel, technical problems in email or Windows, and printer networking.